 When purchasing a new heat pump, you have the option to have a variable speed compressor.
 Just like the multi-stage furnaces and air conditioners, this allows the heat pump to match the output required to keep your home at a consistent temperature all year round while using the least amount of energy possible.

-A new heat pump has the ability to reach a SEER rating of 20 on the higher end units and a HSPF (Heating Seasonal Performance Factor) rating of 13.
-If you currently have a 10 SEER heat pump or air conditioner, upgrading to a high efficiency heat pump could essentially double the efficiency of your current set up.
+A new heat pump has the ability to reach a SEER rating of 20 on the higher-end units and an HSPF (Heating Seasonal Performance Factor) rating of 13.
+If you currently have a 10 SEER heat pump or air conditioner, upgrading to a high-efficiency heat pump could essentially double the efficiency of your current setup.

 Things To Consider

 - The number of windows in your home.

 - The number of people living in your home.

 - Layout and existing ductwork in your home (if applicable).

 - Type and quality of insulation in your attic and walls.

 - Preferences in efficiency and price.